• Accident Guide in Montana

 • Don't assume.
 Call the police and emergency rescue.

-• Regardless of how many ER episodes you watched on NBC, do not attempt to move the injured.
+• Do not attempt to move the injured.
 Removing a person from a burning vehicle is the lone exception.

 • You must wait until the police arrive.
 Leaving the scene of an accident involving injury is a crime.